codebytes/codebytes.github.io/_posts/2019-05-28-arm-part-3-hook-up-the-pipes.md

   teaser: /assets/images/arm-logo.png
   og_image: /assets/images/arm-logo.png
 ---
 I’ve got a template straight from Microsoft.
 I want this wired into a CI/CD pipeline to I can play around and get quick feedback.
 I’m going to use Azure DevOps to help make all this possible.
-Let's get those templates into a repo to get started.
-New repo, initialize it, add new files.
+Let's get those templates into a repository to get started.
+New repository, initialize it, add new files.

-{% include figure image_path="/assets/images/repoimport.png" alt="A new repo on Azure DevOps" caption="A new repo on Azure DevOps." %}
+{% include figure image_path="/assets/images/repoimport.png" alt="A new repository on Azure DevOps" caption="A new repository on Azure DevOps." %}

 Next, I'm going to create a new resource group to play around with my web app resources.